Comparison · NinjaTrader 8

 Quick answer

 A daily loss limit reacts to a number that has already moved against you.
-Meridian Guard fires on the behavior that produced it — at the entry pattern, the stop modification, the pace shift — before any financial threshold needs to engage.
+Meridian includes that daily loss limit and the rest of the traditional risk controls, then adds the layer they lack: Guard fires on the behavior that produced the loss — at the entry pattern, the stop modification, the pace shift — before any financial threshold needs to engage.
+If you already run a daily loss limit, Meridian is the upgrade, not a separate niche.

 A daily loss limit is a financial outcome trigger